 Pregnancy is a beautiful thing, and combining it with travel can be a recipe for some wonderful memories.

-If you’re planning a bucket list babymoon or just need to keep working and traveling, knowing which airlines will best accommodate you is essential when you’re booking travel.
+If you’re planning a bucket list babymoon or just need to keep working and traveling, knowing which airlines will best accommodate you is essential when booking travel.

 All information and content provided by Upgraded Points is intended as general information and for educational purposes only, and should not be interpreted as medical advice or legal advice.
 For more information, see our Medical & Legal Disclaimers.

 In most cases, flying while pregnant is perfectly safe as long as normal safety precautions are taken.

 Most airlines will allow expectant mothers to fly until the 36th week of pregnancy, often with a doctor’s note.